-What Causes Condensation along Windows
+What Creates Condensation along Windows

 Inside Moisture vs. In Between Panes

-- Moisture within a window is created from the warm moist air in your home forming along the glass.
+- Moisture on the inside of a window is produced from the warm humid air throughout your home forming against the glass.

-How to Decrease Humidity in Your Home
+How to Reduce Humidity in Your Home

-Additional Ways to Lower Condensation on Windows
+Alternative Ways to Lower Condensation on Windows